Section 5709.48 | Transportation financing districts; creation.

 (2) "Improvements" means the increase in the assessed value of any real property that would first appear on the tax list and duplicate of real and public utility property after the effective date of the resolution adopted under this section were it not for the exemption granted by that resolution.

-(B) For the purposes described in division (A) of section 5595.06 of the Revised Code, the governing board of a regional transportation improvement project that was undertaken pursuant to section 5595.02 of the Revised Code before March 23, 2018, may, by resolution, create a transportation financing district and declare improvements to parcels within the district to be a public purpose and exempt from taxation.
+(B) For the purposes described in division (A) of section 5595.06 of the Revised Code, the governing board of a regional transportation improvement project that was undertaken pursuant to section 5595.02 of the Revised Code before the effective date of the amendment of this section by S.B.
+8 of the 132nd general assembly may, by resolution, create a transportation financing district and declare improvements to parcels within the district to be a public purpose and exempt from taxation.

 (C) A transportation financing district may include territory in more than one county as long as each such county is a participant in the regional transportation improvement project funded by the district.
 A district shall not include parcels used primarily for residential purposes.
 A district shall not include any parcel that is currently exempt from taxation under this section or section 5709.40, 5709.41, 5709.45, 5709.73, or 5709.77 of the Revised Code.
 The governing board may designate parcels within the boundaries of a district that are not to be included in the district.
 The governing board may designate noncontiguous parcels located outside the boundaries of the district that are to be included in the district.